Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 \subsubsection{Electric representation and electrostatic estimates}

-Our electrostatic estimates rely on the electric formulation of the energy, as developed for the one-component Coulomb gas in the second author's prior works \cite{SS2d,RougSer,serfaty2024lectures} and in the two-component case in \cite{LSZ,boursier2024dipole}.
+Our electrostatic estimates are based on an electric formulation of the energy, as developed for the one-component Coulomb gas in the second author's prior works \cite{SS2d,RougSer,serfaty2024lectures} and in the two-component case in \cite{LSZ,boursier2024dipole}.
 They provide effective upper and lower bounds for the energy based on a method of increasing the radii of the smearing balls for each charge.

 First, the {\it electric potential} $h_\lambda$ generated by the configuration $(\vec{X}_N, \vec{Y}_N)$ is defined as a function {\it over all} $\R^2$ by where $*$ denotes the convolution.
 In the sequel, we will most often drop the $[\vec{X}_N, \vec{Y}_N]$ dependence in the notation.